Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

 Running the Application
 Once the setup is complete, both the backend and frontend servers should be running:

-Backend API will be available at http://localhost:5000 Frontend will be available at http://localhost:3000 You can now access the application from your browser and start using it!
+Frontend will be available at http://localhost:3000

 ## System Requirements